 Since it has bright light requirements, this plant needs to be positioned in front of your largest and brightest, non-obstructed window; no close buildings or trees should get in the way of the plant’s view of the sky.

 In case there isn’t enough natural light, buy grow lights.
-If you worry about them increasing your electricity bill, use my Grow Light Calculator to quickly find out, and if unsure which grow light to buy, try out my Grow Light Finder.
+If you worry about them increasing your electricity bill, use my LED Grow Light Calculator to quickly find out, and if unsure which grow light to buy, try out my Grow Light Finder.

 How Do I Know If My Fiddle Leaf Fig Is Getting Enough Light?